 - 2.5 tbsp additional stock or water

 - Sprinkle of ground turmeric, black pepper, ground ginger, and/or Ceylon cinnamon (optional)

-You can use more or less of the spices/seasonings if you wish to alter the supplementation content or smell/taste of the gummies, or omit something completely to better suit your dog.
-The turmeric (with its companion pepper) was used for an added colour booster and the rest were for pumpkin spice latte inspired yummy scents and flavours.
+You can use more or less of the spices/seasonings to alter the supplementation content, smell, or taste of the gummies, or omit something completely to better suit your dog.
+The turmeric powder (with its companion pepper) is a colour booster.
+The others were for pumpkin spice latte inspired yummy scents and flavours.

 - Measure the water into a small pan.